RojasMN/synaptic-kernels-LFP/README.md

 ## Overview

-This repository contains a Python framework for simulating Local Field Potentials (LFPs) using the **Filtered Point Process (FPP)** formalism.
-The project explores how the physiological balance between synaptic excitation and inhibition (**E/I Balance**) shapes the LFP signal in both the time and frequency domains.
+This repository contains a Python framework for simulating Local Field Potentials (LFPs) using the **Filtered Poisson Process (FPP)** formalism.
+The project explores how the physiological balance between synaptic excitation and inhibition (**E/I Balance or EIB**) shapes the LFP signal in both the time and frequency domains.

 The codebase provides tools to generate synthetic LFP signals, simulate varying E/I ratios, and analyze the resulting data using two complementary approaches:
 1.  **Spectral Parameterization (Frequency Domain):** Analyzing the aperiodic $1/f$ slope of the Power Spectral Density (PSD).